-I cannot substantiate that, but I can find evidence that confirms 1993 was a record year for homicide in Washington DC.
+But the reality is, 1993 was a record year for homicide in Washington DC.

 Even so, this story has developed a life of its own online.
-Why do you think that is?

-At the time she was a Junior Minister for Health looking to make a name for herself within the Tory
+At the time she was a Junior Minister for Health looking to make a name for herself within the Tory Party.

 “Most of the egg production in this country, sadly, is now affected with salmonella”

-As you can imagine egg sales plummeted, farmers revolted and Currie had enough egg on her face to kill her stone dead in seconds if her words had been true.
+As you can imagine, egg sales plummeted, farmers revolted and Currie had enough egg on her face to kill her stone dead in seconds if her words had been true.

-That is the epitome of making an outrageous claim without outrageous evidence to back it up.
+Currie had made an outrageous claim without outrageous evidence to back it up.

-Of course a lot of people rolled their eyes as they tucked into their egg and soldiers for breakfast that morning, but a great many didn’t.
+Of course, a lot of people rolled their eyes as they tucked into their egg and soldiers for breakfast that morning, but a great many didn’t.